 Time has a habit of getting away from me; there is always so much to do and never enough hours, which is why I like having a few quick and easy dessert recipes up my sleeve when I need them.

-With the holidays around the corner, having a go-to cookie or bar recipe to turn to can be a real life saver, and these pecan date squares are just that.
+With the holidays around the corner, having a go-to cookie or bar recipe to turn to can be a real life saver, and these gluten-free pecan date squares are just that.

 Date squares are one of those quaint old-fashioned bar cookies that seem right at home around this time of year.
 Sweet, crumbly and filled with gooey date caramel, they’re both enticingly crisp and chewy.